Belgian who shares articles about pets and comedians, two of my favorite things.

-In this article I want to present you with 10 comedians who have performed stand-up comedy that have managed to make me laugh out loud.
+In this article, I want to present you with 10 comedians who have performed stand-up comedy that has managed to make me laugh out loud.

 - "Have you ever noticed that anybody driving slower than you is an idiot, and everybody driving faster is a maniac?"

 - "The main reason Santa is so jolly is because he knows where all the bad girls live."